rajvermacas/email-agent/README.md

 │  • Webhook Notifications                         │
 └──────────────────────────────────────────────────┘

+Note: Using official a2a-sdk v0.3.21 for A2A protocol.
-Note: Mail Agent is embedded in Gateway (Phase 1).
+Mail Agent is embedded in Gateway (Phase 1).
 Separate A2A service on port 8001 planned for Phase 2.
 ```